‘Aaja re e… main toh kab se khadi is dwar,

 Her voice was often compared with that of a nightingale's.
 It had set her apart from everyone else in the league.
 She earned several accolades and names for her voice.
 Research firms in the USA even wanted to conduct research on her vocal chord.

-Essentially, it was the first sign of the advent of the golden era of hindi film music.
+Essentially, it was the first sign of the advent of the golden era of Hindi film music.
 Gradually, several other stalwarts of the Hindi film industry came together to usher in the most glorious time for both motion picture as well as music.
+Bollywood Music - Introduction, History & Evolution effectively captures the growth chart of this new and indigenous genre of music.

 Lata Mangeshkar’s training